Treatments are available to help facial paralysis patients dealing with lagophthalmos, i.e. incomplete eye closure. These treatments include:

 What Is the Best Lagophthalmos Treatment?

 There is no one-size-fits-all lagophthalmos treatment that works well for all facial paralysis patients, at all times.
-If a facial paralysis patient is dealing with incomplete eye closure, consulting with Dr. Babak Azizzadeh of The Facial Paralysis Institute is ideal.
-During a consultation, Dr. Azizzadeh will analyze a facial paralysis patient and his or her lagophthalmos symptoms.
-Dr. Azizzadeh then crafts a personalized treatment program designed to help a facial paralysis patient achieve long-term lagophthalmos symptom relief.
+If a facial paralysis patient has been dealing with incomplete eye closure for eight months or longer, consulting with Dr. Babak Azizzadeh of The Facial Paralysis Institute is ideal.

 Request your consultation with Dr. Azizzadeh today